tobiasgrosser/imap-snooze/README.md

-# A simple script to add "Snooze" option on fastmail servers
+# Script to add "Snooze" on fastmail servers

 ## Prepare your mailbox